“Thank you AES International for helping me and my family with your low cost no-nonsense approach. It is refreshing!”

 Investing with a passive approach at its simplest means that you will never underperform the market.

-We also think it’s important to management expectations and highlight that the opposite side to not underperforming the market is that portfolios will not outperform the market.
+We also think it’s important to manage expectations and highlight that the opposite side to not underperforming the market is that portfolios will not outperform the market.

 A passive approach to investing also means that the fees you pay are kept to a minimum.